open-esq/regulationcrowdfunding/portal.md

 (Rule 302(c) requirement)

 • the portal must inform investors, at the account opening stage, that any person who promotes an issuer's offering for compensation, whether past or prospective, or who is a founder or an employee of an issuer that engages in promotional activities on behalf of the issuer on the intermediary's platform, must clearly disclose in all communications on the platform the receipt of the compensation and the fact that he or she is engaging in promotional activities on behalf of the issuer.

+(Rule 302(d) requirement)

+• provide information to investors about the manner in which the portal will be compensated by the issuers.

+Rule 303(a) requires disclosure of information required under Rules 201 and 203(a):

+(1) be publicly available on the intermediary’s platform, in a manner that reasonably permits a person accessing the platform to save, download or otherwise store the information;

+(2) be made publicly available on the intermediary’s platform for a minimum of 21 days before any securities are sold in the offering, during which time the intermediary may accept investment commitments; and

+(3) remain publicly available on the intermediary’s platform until the offer and sale of securities is completed or cancelled (including any additional information provided by the issuer).

 The comments state that we are not prohibited from providing additional material.